cpina/radio-pi/README.md

 Arrow up/down to change stations up/down.
 Arrow left/right to change the volume.
 Also the volume up/down in a remote control.

+To power off correctly: we have that the channel 99 executes a script that is doing a "sudo halt" and this is our way to switch it off (note that we then use a switch by the plug to switch the power off).

 ## Crosscompile in a Desktop GNU/Linux to be used in a RaspberrPi
 To setup the Debian "standard x86-64" environment for cross-compilation I followed: https://wiki.qt.io/RaspberryPi2EGLFS